iva2k/svelte-blank-20221125/CREATING.md

 Note: DarkMode toggles 'color-scheme' property on \<html\> tag between 'light' and 'dark'/.
 However, there's no effect visible, as there's no support for dark mode in current "/src/routes/style.css".

+// TODO: (now) File issue

+There is an unresolved "ParseError" issue <https://github.com/sveltejs/eslint-plugin-svelte3/issues/137> in eslint-plugin-svelte3 which is wrongly closed, causing Lint to fail on ColorSchemeManager class in DarkMode.svelte.

+See "patches/eslint-plugin-svelte3@4.0.0.patch" for a hot-fix.

 ### Add @storybook/addon-a11y

 ```bash